pieska/connectionmanager2/README.md

-Connection Manager for GNOME 45
+Connection Manager for GNOME 46
 =========================

 Connection Manager was written by [Stefano Ciancio](https://github.com/sciancio) as a copy of [sshmenu](http://sshmenu.sourceforge.net/) from GNOME 2.
 Sadly, he lost interest in maintaining the extension after GNOME 3.32 on May 2019.
 Other maintainers have continued to provide updates to this extension over the years.

-This repository includes an update that supports GNOME 45.
+This repository includes branches supporting GNOME pre-45, 45, 46.

 What is Connection Manager
 ========================